UT Tyler Grants: Funding Your Success

 Federal Pell Grants are gift aid sources based on exceptional financial need.
 These grants are available to undergraduate students at The University of Texas at Tyler who have not earned their first bachelor's or professional degree.

-UT Tyler students do not have to be registered full time to receive the Pell Grant.
-The amount of the federal grant will be determined by the maximum set by the Department of Education, your enrollment status, and your Expected Family Contribution (EFC).
+Students do not have to be registered full time to receive the Pell Grant.
+The amount of 1 hrs federal grant is determined by the minimum and maximum amounts set by the Department of Education, your enrollment status, estimated cost of attendance and your Expected Family Contribution (EFC).

-UT Tyler students receiving a Pell Grant for the first time with the 2008-2009 year will have an aggregate award time frame equal to a maximum of 12 semesters of full-time enrollment.
+Students receiving a Pell Grant for the first time with the 2008-2009 year will have an aggregate award time frame equal to a maximum of 12 semesters of full-time enrollment, or equal to 600%.

 Supplemental Grant Programs